MyIntervals/emogrifier/CONTRIBUTING.md

 ## Coding Style

-Please use the same coding style (PSR-2) as the rest of the code.
+Please use the same coding style
+([PER 2.0](https://www.php-fig.org/per/coding-style/)) as the rest of the code.
 Indentation is four spaces.

 We will only merge pull requests that follow the project's coding style.